 Mefloquine may have severe and permanent adverse side-effects.
 It is known to cause severe depression, anxiety, paranoia, nightmares, insomnia, seizures, peripheral motor-sensory neoropathy, vestibular (balance) damage and central nervous system problems.
 For a complete list of adverse physical and psychological effects — including suicidal ideation — see the most recent product information.
 Central nervous system events occur in up to 25% of people taking Lariam, such as dizziness, headache, insomnia, and vivid dreams.
 In 2002 the word "suicide" was added to the official product label, though proof of causation has not been established.
 Since 2003, the FDA in the USA has required that patients be screened before mefloquine is prescribed.
 The latest Consumer Medication Guide to Lariam has more complete information.

-that the drug may have played a role in the Somalia Affair, which involved the torture and murder of a Somali citizen whilst in the custody of Canadian peacekeeping troops.
+In the 1990s there were reports in the media that the drug may have played a role in the Somalia Affair, which involved the torture and murder of a Somali citizen whilst in the custody of Canadian peacekeeping troops.
 There has been similar controversy since three murder-suicides involving Special Forces soldiers at Fort Bragg, N.C., in the summer of 2002.
 To date more than 19 cases of vestibular damage following the use of mefloquine have been diagnosed by military physicians.
 The same damage has been diagnosed among business travelers and tourists.

 So if you've read this far, here's the interesting post script.
 I'm fairly certain that I should have my last Lariam Monday, February 4th.
 That would be four weeks since returning.
 But I seem to have taken my last remaining pill last Monday.
 Hmmm.